-- (1) An application by a person for membership of the association: - (a) must be made in writing (including by email or other electronic means, if the committee so determines) in the form determined by the committee, and - (b) must be lodged (including by electronic means, if the committee so determines) with the secretary of the association. - (2) As soon as practicable after receiving an application for membership, the secretary must refer the application to the committee, which is to determine whether to approve or to reject the application. - (3) As soon as practicable after the committee makes that determination, the secretary must: - (a) notify the applicant in writing (including by email or other electronic means, if the committee so determines) that the committee approved or rejected the application (whichever is applicable), and - (b) if the committee approved the application, request the applicant to pay (within the period of 28 days after receipt by the applicant of the notification) the sum payable under this constitution by a member as entrance fee and annual subscription. - (4) The secretary must, on payment by the applicant of the amounts referred to in subclause (3) (b) within the period referred to in that provision, enter or cause to be entered the applicant's name in the register of members and, on the name being so entered, the applicant becomes a member of the association.
+- (1) An application by a person for membership of the association: - (a) must be made in writing (including by email or other electronic means, if the committee so determines) in the form determined by the committee, and - (b) must be lodged (including by electronic means, if the committee so determines) with: - (i) the secretary of the association; or - (ii) the state-based branch of the association in the applicant's State or Territory; - (c) must pay the sum payable under this constitution by a member as entrance fee and annual subscription. - (2) As soon as practicable after receiving an application for membership, the secretary must refer the application to the committee, which is to determine whether to approve or to reject the application. - (3) As soon as practicable after the committee makes that determination, the secretary must notify the applicant in writing (including by email or other

+- electronic means, if the committee so determines) that the committee approved or rejected the application (whichever is applicable). - (4) The secretary must, on approval of the application, enter or cause to be entered the applicant's name in the register of members and, on the name being so entered, the applicant becomes a member of the association.